Sushruta: Legacy

-Sushruta's medical prowess is exhibited through his writings on rhinoplasty surgery, involving nasal reconstructions using skin from the patient's forehead or cheek, often for criminals punished with amputations.
+Sushruta's medical prowess is exhibited through his writings on rhinoplasty, involving nasal reconstructions using skin from the patient's forehead or cheek, often for criminals punished with amputations.
 Based on reports in the October 1794 edition of The Gentleman's Magazine, published in London, Indians maintained Sushruta's surgical practices until the late 18th century.
+Sushruta is also credited as the first to attribute malaria to mosquitoes, link the spread of plague to rats, and making an early diagnosis of diabetes by tasting the urine of affected individuals - describing it as having a sweet taste similar to honey.